I no longer recommend OnePlus

 Android 11 users now have to use a specific app package name.
 This means that users have less choice, can only use 1 version if they want to use the extra cameras and end up losing some GCam features not available with this package name.
 It also forces modders to do extra work to support OnePlus devices and not everyone is inclined to do so.

 I've heard a few reasons for this "block".
-From OnePlus being worried about possible security issues, to them wanting people to use their own app instead, and even because they didn't like the negative feedback from users when they found out that the sensors used on the wide/macro/telephoto cameras are far worse and cheaper than the main sensor.
+From OnePlus being worried about possible security issues, to them wanting people to use their own app instead, and even because they didn't like the negative feedback from users when they find out that the sensors used on the wide/macro/telephoto cameras are far worse and cheaper than the main sensor.

 I don't know what's the true reason, but from a user point of view, this is not acceptable.
 I'm not aware of any other "dev friendly" brand being so aggressive when it comes to the auxiliary cameras.